bhargavakris/TodoApp/README.md

 # TodoApp
-A basic Todo Application using SpringBoot
+A basic Todo Application using SpringBoot,h2 in memory database, JPA,Maven